skuid/skuid-labs/experiments/snippets/autoLoadMore/README.md

 # autoLoadMore.xml
-This is a sample page wich uses this inline javascript to load more records.
+This is a sample page which uses this inline JavaScript to load more records.
 In a standard developer org, there are likely not enough sample accounts to really leverage this, so the "Max # of records (Limit)" is set very low.
-You'll need to zoom the page so you have to scroll to see the last row.
+You'll need to zoom the page or decrease the size of your browser window so you have to scroll to see the last row.